kevinherzig/Unraid7-OmyZsh/README.md

 wget -p  /boot/extra  http://mirrors.slackware.com/slackware/slackware64-current/slackware64/ap/zsh-5.9-x86_64-1.txz
 ```

+Finally, you can install ohmyzsh

+'''
+sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
+'''

+Hope this works!

-How to remove the mount in case something goes wrong?
+#How to remove the mount in case something goes wrong?

 A large portion of unraid runs off of a ram drive, including /root.
 You can delete /root, reboot, and it will appear again unscathed.
 This is what makes using utilities like ohmyzsh problematic since they want to store things in the home directory, which for root is /root.